01 — Core¶

 These are the two verbs that drive the cascade. dispatch says "an event happened, run it through the cascade"; subscribe says "give me a reactive handle on this query's value."
 Every other surface in re-frame2 either composes them or sits beside them.

-Both come in macro + fn pairs.
-The macro form (dispatch, dispatch-sync, subscribe) captures the call-site source coords so tools like re-frame-10x and Causa can navigate from a trace event back to the originating expression.
-The * fn form (dispatch*, dispatch-sync*, subscribe*) skips the stamping — needed when you compose dispatch through a higher-order function ((map dispatch* events)) where a macro can't sit.
+dispatch and dispatch-sync come in macro + fn pairs.
+The macro form (dispatch, dispatch-sync, subscribe) captures the call-site source coords so tools like re-frame-10x and Xray can navigate from a trace event back to the originating expression.
+The * fn form (dispatch*, dispatch-sync*) skips the stamping — needed when you compose dispatch through a higher-order function ((map dispatch* events)) where a macro can't sit.
 Both route through the same dispatcher; only the trace stamping differs.
+(There is no app-facing subscribe* twin: the subscribe-with-explicit-frame fn form is internal under EP-0024; subscribe with {:frame …} opts instead.)

 dispatch¶